-Tourism events are a key driver behind visitation and can be an effective tool in reducing the impacts of seasonality for the tourism industry.
+Events that are drivers of visitation can be an effective tool in reducing the impacts of seasonality for the tourism industry.
 Research shows that for 57% of first-time visitors to the region, the event was the main reason for visiting; likewise for 69% of repeat visitors.
 Source: TRA, Drivers of Regional Tourism 2014.